What is Double Entry Accounting?

 Double Entry Accounting System is an accounting approach under which each and every accounting transaction requires a corresponding and opposite entry in the accounting records and the number of transactions entered as the debits should be equal to that of the credits.

-The double entry accounting system refers that any entry made to the system will have an effect in at least 2 accounts.
+This accounting system is prevalent in majorly all countries across the globe that follow, a systematic pattern of maintaining transaction entries in the system.
+It refers that any entry made to the system will have an effect in at least 2 accounts.
 One of the accounts needs to be a part of Assets and the other will be under Liabilities.
 Hence, the effect is exactly equal and opposite.

 Consider that if a person purchases something, say a handbag, there will be one transaction where he pays the amount for the bag.
 Now, as per the double entry accounting system another corresponding transaction should be created, which should be receipt of the handbag so that there is a net effect.

 Once again, if a company offers a service, say car cleaning services, one transaction should be the amount it receives for the services rendered, which is the actual transaction made in terms of money.
 However, as per the double entry system of accounting, one more transaction needs to be recorded – the reason why the amount was received by the company, and hence it is recorded as Services Revenue A/c.